Food and Drug Administration, HHS.

 Submit written/paper submissions as follows:

-Instructions: All submissions received must include the Docket No. FDA-2016-D-3848 for “E11(R1) Addendum: Clinical Investigation of Medicinal Products in the Pediatric Population; International Council for Harmonisation; Draft Guidance for Industry; Availability.”
-Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at https://www.regulations.gov or at the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday.
+Instructions: All submissions received must include the Docket No. FDA-2016-D-3848 for “E11(R1) Addendum: Clinical Investigation of Medicinal Products in the Pediatric Population.”
+Received comments will be placed in the docket and, except for those Start Printed Page 15582submitted as “Confidential Submissions,” publicly viewable at https://www.regulations.gov or at the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday.

 FOR FURTHER INFORMATION CONTACT:

-FDA is announcing the availability of a draft guidance for industry entitled “E11(R1) Addendum: Clinical Investigation of Medicinal Products in the Pediatric Population; International Council for Harmonisation; Draft Guidance for Industry; Availability.”
-In recent years, regulatory authorities and industry associations from around the world have participated in many important initiatives to promote international harmonization of regulatory requirements.
-FDA has participated in meetings designed to enhance harmonization and is committed to seeking scientifically based harmonized technical procedures for pharmaceutical development.
-One of the goals of harmonization is to identify and then reduce differences in clinical and scientific approaches for drug development among regulatory agencies.
+In recent years, regulatory authorities and industry associations from around the world have participated in many important initiatives to promote international harmonization of regulatory requirements under the ICH.
+FDA has participated in several ICH meetings designed to enhance harmonization, and FDA is committed to seeking scientifically-based harmonized technical procedures for pharmaceutical development.
+One of the goals of harmonization is to identify and reduce differences in technical requirements for drug development among regulatory agencies.

-ICH was organized to provide an opportunity for harmonization initiatives to be developed with input from both regulatory and industry representatives.
+The ICH was established to provide an opportunity for harmonization initiatives to be developed with input from both regulatory and industry representatives.
 FDA also seeks input from consumer representatives and others.
-ICH is concerned with harmonization of technical requirements for the registration of pharmaceutical products for human use among regulators around the world.
-The six founding members of the ICH are the European Commission; the European Federation of Pharmaceutical Industries Associations; the Japanese Ministry of Health, Labour, and Welfare; the Japanese Pharmaceutical Manufacturers Association; CDER and CBER, FDA; and the Pharmaceutical Research and Manufacturers of America.
+The ICH is concerned with harmonization of technical requirements for the registration of pharmaceutical products for human use among regulators around the world.
+The six founding members of the ICH are the European Commission; the European Federation of Pharmaceutical Industries Associations; FDA; the Japanese Ministry of Health, Labour, and Welfare; the Japanese Pharmaceutical Manufacturers Association; and the Pharmaceutical Research and Manufacturers of America.
 The Standing Members of the ICH Association include Health Canada and Swissmedic.
 Any party eligible as a Member in accordance with the ICH Articles of Association can apply for membership in writing to the ICH Secretariat.
-The ICH Secretariat, which coordinates the preparation of documentation, operates as an international nonprofit organization and is funded by the Members of the ICH Association.
+The ICH Secretariat, which coordinates the preparation of documentation, operates as an international nonprofit organization, and is funded by the Members of the ICH Association.

-This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the current thinking of FDA on “E11(R1) Addendum: Clinical Investigation of Medicinal Products in the Pediatric Population.”
+This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The guidance represents the current thinking of FDA on “E11(R1) Addendum: Clinical Investigation of Medicinal Products in the Pediatric Population.”
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
 This guidance is not subject to Executive Order 12866.

 II.
 Electronic Access

-Persons with access to the Internet may obtain the draft guidance at https://www.regulations.gov, http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, or http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm.Start Signature
+Persons with access to the internet may obtain the guidance at https://www.regulations.gov, https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, or https://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm.

 Associate Commissioner for Policy.